awesomeeng/awesome-config/README.md

  - Configuration is immutable once started;
  - Configuration is exposed as a plain JavaScript object for easy usage;
  - Globally accessable config without the need to pass config objects around;
- - Support for nested/isolated usage as needed;
+ - Support for namespaced instances to isolated usage as needed;
  - Configuration Variables allow cross referencing other parts of your configuration;
  - Configuration Conditions allow you to toggle on/off different parts of your configuration based on external items like hostname, OS, or environment variables.
  - Configuration Plcaeholders to force users to provide key configuration values.